-- 10.1.1 MMS shall designate a meteorological office to be associated with each air traffic services unit.
-The associated meteorological office shall, after coordination with the air traffic services unit, supply, or arrange for the supply of, up-to-date meteorological information to the unit as necessary for the conduct of its functions. - 10.1.2 The associated meteorological office for an aerodrome control tower or approach control unit should be an aerodrome meteorological office. - 10.1.3 The associated meteorological office for a flight information centre or an area control centre shall be a meteorological watch office. - 10.1.4 Where, owing to local circumstances, it is convenient for the duties of an associated meteorological office to be shared between two or more meteorological offices, the division of responsibility should be determined by the MMS in consultation with the ANS provider. - 10.1.5 Any meteorological information requested by an air traffic services unit in connection with an aircraft emergency shall be supplied as rapidly as possible.
+- 10.1.1 MMS shall designate an aerodrome meteorological office or meteorological watch office to be associated with each air traffic services unit.
+The associated aerodrome meteorological office or meteorological watch office shall, after coordination with the air traffic services unit, supply, or arrange for the supply of, up-to-date meteorological information to the unit as necessary for the conduct of its functions. - 10.1.2 An aerodrome meteorological office should be associated with an aerodrome control tower or approach control unit for the provision of meteorological information. - 10.1.3 A meteorological watch office shall be associated with a flight information centre or an area control centre for the provision of meteorological information. - 10.1.4 Where, owing to local circumstances, it is convenient for the duties of an associated aerodrome meteorological office or meteorological watch office to be shared between two or more aerodrome meteorological offices, the division of responsibility should be determined by the MMS in consultation with the Civil Aviation Authority. - 10.1.5 Any meteorological information requested by an air traffic services unit in connection with an aircraft emergency shall be supplied as rapidly as possible.